Markets have gotten much more volatile recently. Here’s why this shouldn’t worry long-term investors.

 There is a caveat to the generally superior buy-and-hold approach, which is that seeing a paper loss in your portfolio doesn’t feel good.
 Some investors would rather take less risk, which may mean giving up some long-term returns, in order to reduce the period of time they may need to wait out losses, making for smoother sailing.

 Another caveat to the buy-and-hold idea comes when investors take a goals-oriented approach.
 For instance, if you are saving toward a goal and have made good progress, it may make sense to take on less risk, regardless of the market outlook.
 This is for two reasons.
-First, it intuitively makes less sense to take risk when you have more to lose than to gain regarding the goals you care about.
+First, it intuitively makes sense to take less risk when you have more to lose than to gain regarding the goals you care about.
 Second, for additional peace of mind that your progress won’t be jeopardized, you may desire the lesser uncertainty that can come from a more conservative blend of stocks, bonds and cash.

 If, like many of us, you have more progress to make and more road to travel towards achieving your goals, riding out the market’s jitters can be the best advice.
 Our research shows that markets are most predictable when you have a seven- to 10-year time horizon (due to how well current yields and valuations predict returns over those horizons).
 Our forecasts continue to suggest that stocks will outperform bonds and cash over that time horizon.

-Bottom line: Investing is a long-term proposition and having a long-term horizon is your best strategy as an investor.
+Bottom line: Investing is a long-term proposition.
+Maintaining your eye on the horizon is your best strategy as an investor.